QUARANTINE BACKYARD MANDALAS

 ABOUT

 Maureen Bennett is a visual artist who explores the natural world with drawing, painting, mixed media and photography.
-She had her first solo show, “Transcendent Faces”, at Borghi Fine Art Gallery.
-She has exhibited at Site: Brooklyn Gallery, NYC, Monmouth Museum, Lincroft, NJ, Alfa Gallery, New Brunswick, NJ, Long Beach Island Foundation, NJ, Historic Walnford, Monmouth County Park, and at the Cultural Alliance of Western CT.
-She was the Artist-in-Residence 2021 for Oyster Point Hotel, Red Bank, NJ.
+Her recent works focus on the effects of climate change with native and invasive plants in the woodlands of northern New Jersey.
+She had her first solo show, “Transcendent Faces”, at Borghi Fine Art Gallery and has exhibited at Site: Brooklyn Gallery, NYC, Monmouth Museum, Lincroft, NJ, Long Beach Island Foundation, NJ, Alfa Gallery, New Brunswick, NJ, Historic Walnford, Monmouth County Park, and at the Cultural Alliance of Western CT.
+She was the Artist-in-Residence 2021-22 for Oyster Point, Red Bank, NJ.

 ARTIST STATEMENT